auom-eisiad/Maximum-Array/README.md

     Input: [ 3, 3, 3 ]
     Output: 3
 ```
 The challenge was to allow the user to input an array of integars and see the console log the exact amount of numbers in the array.
-Through this challenge, I was able to understand how an array works and
+Through this challenge, I was able to understand how an array works and what math max does.

 Website:
 ![Screenshot](images/website.png)